 - The benefits and the risks of specializing in a platform

-- What marketing infrastructure that helps you earn new visibility
+- What marketing infrastructure helps you earn new visibility

-- The way fundamental marketing labor realates to specialization
+- The way fundamental marketing labor relates to specialization

 - How to choose the right beachhead for your business

 - How to navigate the risk of specializing

 - The tradeoffs in the 5 ways of specializing